cepdnaclk/e18-4yp-Automated-PAR-Index-Calculation-on-Orthodontic-Treatment-Using-Software-and-Machine-Learning/docs/README.md

 ## Results and Analysis

 ## Publications
-[//]: # "Note: Uncomment each once you uploaded the files to the repository"

 1. [Semester 7 report](./)
 2. [Semester 7 slides](./)
 <!-- 3.
 [Semester 8 report](./) -->